DPAGT1: Biochemistry

 Changes and diversification of the expression profile of cell surface glycans based on the underlying glycobiology have received significant attention from the scientific community.
 N-Linked and O-linked glycans are the most abundant forms of protein glycosylation and occur on proteins destined for the secretory pathway.
 Recent studies of cancer immunotherapy are based on the immunogenicity of truncated O-glycan chains (e.g., Tn, sTn, T, and sLea/x).
 Despite the prevalence of N-linked glycan changes in the development of tumor cells, therapeutic antibodies against N-linked glycans have not been developed.
 This is likely attributable to the lack of specificity of N-linked glycans between normal and malignant cells.
 Abnormal branching of N-linked glycans has been observed in certain cancer cells.
 Altered glycosylation of N-linked glycans in cancers is typically associated with upregulation of ß1,6-N-acetylglucosaminyltransferase-3/5 (GnT3/5), enhancing ß1,6-branching.

+DPAGT1 inhibitors

+Tunicamycins (e.g., tunicamycin V, the major component) have long been used to study endoplasmic reticulum (ER) stress responses induced by the accumulation of unfolded proteins in cancer cells.
+However, their application in cancer biology has been limited due to off-target effects, restricting their use mainly to in vitro studies and, to a lesser extent, in vivo experiments involving intratumoral administration.
+More recently, the natural product muraymycin A1 was identified as a more potent inhibitor of DPAGT1 than tunicamycin V. Originally characterized as a strong MraY inhibitor with antibacterial activity against Staphylococcus species, muraymycin A1 has not yet been evaluated for cytotoxicity or systemic toxicity in mouse infection models.
+Recent findings indicate that muraymycin A1 exhibits selective antiproliferative activity against various solid cancers.
+This selective toxicity of muraymycin A1, a novel DPAGT1 inhibitor, challenges the prevailing notion that the cytotoxicity of tunicamycins toward mammalian cells arises primarily from DPAGT1 inhibition.
+Instead, muraymycin A1 appears to induce apoptosis in solid cancers that depend on DPAGT1 overexpression for growth and progression.